 The purpose of the Compliance Monitoring Program is to demonstrate compliance with the requirement at 40 CFR §191.14(b) in accordance with the criteria at 40 CFR §194.42 to monitor disposal system parameters that the DOE determined to be most useful in gauging the performance of the repository.
-The EPA approved the selection of these monitoring parameters in their Certification Decision (EPA, May 18, 1998).
-The EPA discussed acceptability of the ten selected disposal system parameters and their appropriateness for monitoring the long-term performance of the disposal system, as documented in Certification Application Review Document (CARD) No. 42 (EPA, October 1997).
+The EPA approved the selection of these monitoring parameters in their Certification Decision (EPA, May 18, 1998) and their Recertification Decision (EPA, March 29, 2006).
+The EPA discussed acceptability of the ten selected disposal system parameters and their appropriateness for monitoring the long-term performance of the disposal system, as documented in Certification Application Review Document Number 42 (EPA, October 1997 and EPA, March 2006).

-As part of the EPA's certification of WIPP, the DOE conducted an analysis determining disposal system parameters appropriate for evaluating the long-term repository performance.
+As part of the EPA certification of WIPP, the DOE conducted an analysis determining disposal system parameters appropriate for evaluating the long-term repository performance.
 The analysis identified ten parameters to be monitored in the Compliance Monitoring Program.
 The analysis and the ten parameters selected for monitoring are addressed in Chapter 7 and Appendix MON of the CCA.
-The analysis will be evaluated, at a minimum, once every five years as a part of the recertification effort.
-The EPA documented its agreement with the DOE's monitoring approach in the CARD No. 42 (EPA, October 1997).
+The analysis was reevaluated and determined to still be appropriate for evaluating the long-term repository performance as part of the EPA March 2006 Recertification Decision (EPA March 29, 2006).
+The appropriateness of the monitoring parameters will be evaluated, at a minimum, once every five years as a part of each recertification effort.
+The EPA documented its agreement with the DOE monitoring approach in the Certification Application Review Document Number 42 (EPA, October 1997 and EPA, March 2006).
 The ten monitored parameters are as follows:

-- Creep closure and stresses

-- Extent of brittle deformation
+- Creep closure and stresses - Extent of brittle deformation

 - Initiation of brittle deformation

 - Displacement of deformation features

-- Waste Activity
+- Waste activity

 - Culebra groundwater composition

 - Change in Culebra groundwater flow

 - Drilling rate in the Delaware Basin

 - Probability of encountering a Castile brine reservoir in the Delaware Basin

 - Subsidence in the vicinity of the repository

-The ten monitoring parameters can be divided into those relating to performance assessment (PA) parameters and those relating to conceptual models, Features, Events, and Processes (FEPs) and confirmation of related modeling assumptions.
-The monitoring parameters related to PA parameters are:
+The ten monitoring parameters can be divided into those relating to performance assessment parameters and those relating to conceptual models, Features, Events, and Processes, and confirmation of related modeling assumptions.
+The monitoring parameters related to performance assessment parameters are:

-- Waste Activity
+- Waste activity

 - Culebra groundwater composition

 - Change in Culebra groundwater flow

 - Drilling rate in the Delaware Basin

 - Probability of encountering a Castile brine reservoir in the Delaware Basin

-The monitoring parameters related to conceptual models, FEPs and modeling assumptions are:
+The monitoring parameters related to conceptual models, Features, Events, and Processes and modeling assumptions are: